DarkSnake-Kobra/passgen/README.md

 # Password-Generator js branch
 This is an electron build.
-There is a very minimal working build, but it's not near as complete as the java version.
+Note this is a very minimal build and not quite as complete as the java build.

 # License
 Placed under the Apache 2 license.